Pyramid-Systems-Inc/Myriad-Mind/doc/STATUS.md

 ## 🏗️ Architecture Overview

+The system's architecture has been refactored to a hierarchical "Cortical Column" model.
+Agent discovery is now a two-step process: the `Orchestrator` first identifies a broad cognitive `Region` relevant to a query, then performs detailed relevance scoring on the agents within that region.
+This improves efficiency and scalability.

+### Neurogenesis Pipeline

+The neurogenesis pipeline is a six‑step process that enables the system to dynamically create specialized agents for unknown concepts.

 ```
 Raw Query → [Input Processor] → [Orchestrator] → [Graph DB] → [Agents] → [Output Processor] → Final Response
      ↓              ↓               ↓             ↓          ↓ ⟷ ↓              ↓